canonical/checkbox/checkbox-ng/docs/units/job.rst

     This feature is available since plainbox 0.24.

+``salvages``:
+    (optional).
+If specified, the job will only run if all the listed jobs have failed.
+This is useful for obtaining logs from a system when something fails.
+Multiple job names, separated by spaces, can be specified.

 ``command``:
     (optional).
 A command can be provided, to be executed under specific circumstances.
 For ``manual``, ``user-interact`` and ``user-verify``